Ponzi scheme: Pyramid scheme

-Crypto Ponzi scheme
+Cryptocurrency Ponzi

 Cryptocurrencies have been employed by scammers attempting a new generation of Ponzi schemes.
 For example, misuse of initial coin offerings, or "ICOs", has been one such method, known as "smart Ponzis" per the Financial Times.
 Most schemes have a low recovery rate with investors losing their funds permanently.

 The novelty of ICOs means that there is currently a lack of regulatory clarity on the classification of these financial devices, allowing scammers wide leeway to develop Ponzi schemes using these pseudo-assets.
 Also, the pseudonymity of cryptocurrency transactions and their international nature involving countless jurisdictions in many different countries can make it much more difficult to identify and take legal action (whether civil or criminal) against perpetrators.

 The May 2022 collapse of TerraUSD, a stablecoin propped up by a complex algorithmic mechanism offering 20% yields, was described as "Ponzinomics" by Wired.
-Another example of a well known ponzi scheme involving cryptoassets was the ICO of AriseBank or AriseCoin, involving claims about founding the world's first “decentralized bank”.
+Another example of a well known Ponzi scheme involving cryptoassets was the ICO of AriseBank or AriseCoin, involving claims about founding the world's first "decentralized bank".
 The SEC successfully recovered the funds stolen in the ICO.
 A similar scheme was perpetrated by the founders of the fraudulent cryptocurrency Bitconnect.

 In September 2022, Jamie Dimon, CEO of JPMorgan, described cryptocurrencies as "Decentralised Ponzi Schemes".